|

 179. alabaster

-a compact fine-textured, usually white gypsum used for carving
+a fine-textured white gypsum used for carving

 180. alacrity